 And for years she was a target of traditionalist Quakers, who tried repeatedly to have her disowned.

 But they failed every time.
 And I figured out why, and will tell all on August 30.

 Lucretia was plain til the end.
 Here is the marker for her and James in the Fairhill Burial Ground in north Philadelphia.

-More on Wednesday, when we’ll say “Happy Birthday, Lucretia!”
+More on Friday, when we’ll say a very early “Happy Birthday, Lucretia!”
 (She’d probably tut-tut us for doing it, being much too busy with her causes –and maybe ironing sheets– to bother with such vain trifles.
 But we’ll do it anyway.)